Research Award: Governance and Justice

 IDRC is one of the world’s leaders in generating new knowledge to meet global challenges.
 We offer a number of research awards providing a unique opportunity to enhance research skills and gain a fresh perspective on crucial development issues.
 These one‐year, paid, in‐house programs of training and mentorship allow award holders to pursue their research goals and work in one of IDRC’s dynamic program or division teams.

-Governance and Justice is recruiting a research award recipient who will undertake research on issues of youth, violence, and inclusion in Latin America.
-This includes a focus on themes such as youth violence, youth civic engagement, and youth social and economic inclusion.
+Governance and Justice is recruiting a Research Award Recipient who will undertake research on issues of resilience of communities and institutions in the context of conflict and fragility in the Middle East and North Africa (MENA) region.
+This includes a focus on such themes as the Syrian refugee crisis, youth violence and youth inclusion, and gender-based violence.

-The successful candidate will allocate 50% of his/her time to their own research project on the theme mentioned above and under the guidance of a senior program specialist.
-They will be expected to present a research plan and provide progress updates throughout the year.
-In the remaining 50% of the time, the research award recipient will contribute to the management of the program through a variety of tasks, which may include synthesizing and disseminating project outcomes and results, participating in project development, monitoring and evaluation, communication and learning activities, and preparing internal and external reports.
+The successful candidate will allocate 50% of their time to their own research project on the theme mentioned above under the guidance of a Senior Program Officer, and will be expected to present their research plan and provide progress updates during the year.
+In the remaining 50% of their time, the Research Award Recipient will contribute to the management of the program through a variety of tasks, which may include synthesizing and disseminating project outcomes and results, participating in project development, monitoring and evaluation, communication and learning activities, and preparing internal and external reports.
 Applicants should clearly outline their qualifications for this position, and explain how this opportunity will advance their career goals.

 Who can apply?